High School Courses Taken at the Junior High Level

 Physics 1: Algebra-Based

-Studio Art – last day for coordinators to submit digital portfolios (by 8 p.m.
-ET) and to gather 2-D Design and Drawing students for physical portfolio assembly.
+AP 2-D Art and Design, 3-D Art and Design, and Drawing – last day for coordinators to submit digital portfolios (by 8 p.m.
+ET) and to gather 2-D Art and Design and Drawing students for physical portfolio assembly.

 Teachers should have forwarded students’ completed digital portfolios to coordinators before this date.